nicoleorzan/P1.2_seed/D3-exercise/readme.md

 A code you should become familiar during this course is hpl benchmark.
-You can get it here:  http://www.netlib.org/benchmark/hpl/ So download it and tryo to compile it and then make a simple run
+You can get it here:  http://www.netlib.org/benchmark/hpl/ So download it, try to compile it and then make a simple run

 once done this try to profile the code::